What You Need to Know About Non-Destructive Testing Specialist

 - Non-Destructive Testing Supervisor (NDT Supervisor)

-There were about 76,800 jobs for Non-Destructive Testing Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 76,800 jobs in the United States for Non-Destructive Testing Specialist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Non-Destructive Testing Specialist by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Non-Destructive Testing Specialist per year.

 The states with the most job growth for Non-Destructive Testing Specialist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.